Revela: Dense Retriever Learning via Language Modeling: Abstract

 \section{Abstract}

 Dense retrievers play a vital role in accessing external and specialized knowledge to augment language models (LMs).
-Training dense retrievers typically requires annotated query-document pairs, which are costly and hard to obtain in special domains, like code—motivating growing interest in self-supervised retriever learning.
+Training dense retrievers typically requires annotated query-document pairs, which are costly to create and scarce in specialized domains (e.g., code) or in complex settings (e.g., requiring reasoning).
+These practical challenges have sparked growing interest in self-supervised retriever learning.
 Since LMs are trained to capture token-level dependencies through a \ti{self-supervised} learning objective (i.e., next token prediction), we can analogously cast retrieval as learning dependencies among chunks of tokens.
 This analogy naturally leads to the question: \ti{How can we adapt self‑supervised learning objectives in the spirit of language modeling to train retrievers?}

-To answer this question, we introduce \shorttitle, a unified and scalable training framework for self-supervised retriever learning via language modeling. \shorttitle~models semantic dependencies among documents by conditioning next token prediction on both local and cross-document context through an \ti{in-batch attention} mechanism.
+To answer this question, we introduce \shorttitle, a unified and scalable training framework for self-supervised retriever learning via language modeling. \shorttitle~models semantic dependencies among documents by conditioning next token prediction on local and cross-document context through an \ti{in-batch attention} mechanism.
 This attention is weighted by retriever-computed similarity scores, enabling the retriever to be optimized as part of language modeling.
-We evaluate \shorttitle~on both general-domain (BEIR) and domain-specific (CoIR) benchmarks across various retriever backbones.
-At a comparable parameter scale, \shorttitle~outperforms the previous best method with absolute improvements of 5.2\% (18.3\% relatively) and 5.6\% (14.4\% relatively) on NDCG@10, respectively, underscoring its effectiveness.
-Performance increases with model size, highlighting both the scalability of our approach and its promise for self‑supervised retriever learning.
+We evaluate \shorttitle~on domain-specific (CoIR), reasoning-intensive (BRIGHT), and general-domain (BEIR) benchmarks across various retriever backbones.
+Without annotated or synthetic query-document pairs, \shorttitle~surpasses larger supervised models and proprietary APIs on both CoIR and BRIGHT.
+It achieves BEIR's unsupervised SoTA with \raisebox{-0.5ex}{\textasciitilde} 1000x less training data and 10x less compute.
+Performance increases with batch size and model size, highlighting \shorttitle's scalability and its promise for self‑supervised retriever learning.